progrium/topframe/README.md

 ---
 <img align="right" width="320" alt="Topframe Demo" src="./topframe.gif" />

-* Use HTML/CSS/JS to customize your computing experience
+* Customize your computing experience with webdev
 * Display information and always-on-top widgets
 * Edit source, hit save, screen will update
 * Extensible with shell scripts in any language